je-an/jean-list/README.md

 **Returns**
 - `Number` - index of the element within the list or -1 if the element is not part of the list.

-### List.moveIndex(newIndex, oldIndex)
+### List.moveIndex(currentIndex, newIndex)

-Moves the object behind index by the value of amount within the list
+Moves the object currentIndex to newIndex

 **Parameters**
 - **currentIndex**: `Number` - Index of object, which shall be moved